SiaFoundation/walletd/.changeset/support_custom_networks.md

 # Add support for custom networks

 Adds support for loading custom network parameters from a local file.
 This makes it easier to setup local testnets for development.
 A network file can be specified by using a file path for the `--network` CLI flag.
-The file should be JSON or YAML formatted with the following structure:
+The file should be JSON formatted with the following structure:

 ```json
 {